samhuk/web-app-template/README.md

 # TREE Starter

-A starter for a react-redux web application.
+A starter for a react-redux & expressjs web application.

 * Typescript, 100%
 * React (with Redux)